Timothy Woods

 There’s also a difference in Prime, Choice, and Select beef depending on if it’s grass or grain-fed.
 Cattle are raised on pastures, so it’s grass-fed.

-The most common feed options are grain mixed with corn, and other food-grade byproducts, such as corn flakes.
+As cattle mature, some ranchers supplement the pasture grass with other feeding options, such as grain mixed with corn, and other food-grade byproducts, such as corn flakes.

 Also Read: Is USDA Prime Beef Grass-Fed?